 School of Business and Management Accreditation

-Azusa Pacific University receives accreditation from the Western Association of Schools and Colleges (WASC).
+Azusa Pacific University is accredited by the Western Association of Schools and Colleges (WASC).
 In addition, the School of Business and Management is a candidate school in the Association to Advance Collegiate Schools of Business (AACSB).

 - Master of Arts in Management (MAM)

-- Master of Professional Accountancy (MPA)
+- Master of Business Administration (MBA)

 Read IACBE’s Outcomes Assessment Results (PDF) to learn how we’re doing.

 Azusa Pacific University secured a place in the most prestigious category of U.S. News & World Report’s America’s Best Colleges 2016 rankings, placing in Tier One at No. 175 in the National Universities category.
 In addition, The Princeton Review named APU as 1 of 124 institutions in the 2016 Best Colleges in the West, and G.I.
 Jobs named APU a Military Friendly School for 2016, placing APU among the top 15 percent of schools in the country helping military students reach their educational dreams.